Growing Herbs In Your Garden

 Keep in mind the old adage, if at first you don't succeed, try, try again!
 Some herbs will do well in your soil and some will not.
 We can never get parsley to grow no matter what we have tried, year after year.
 You will just have to be diligent and see what works for you.

-And the other adage: try! try! again!
 Do not give up just because you planted sage once, it got eaten or withered and you declared it will not grow in your garden.
-Try planting in another season, starting the seeds indoors, moving your plant to a different area, or trying another variety.
+Try planting in another season, in a different area, maybe starting the seeds indoors, or trying another variety.

-I only give up after numerous attempts and at that, I try again a few seasons later.
+If I have repeated trouble, I try again a few seasons later.

 Making Dried Herb Flakes - Putting your Oregano to Use!